Jane of All Trades

 University of Delaware

-In addition to this AUV work, I have also assisted with the deployment of the temperature arrays, set-up and assembly of ADCP (Acoustic Doppler Current Profiler) units, and diving transects to image coral cover and collect sediment samples.
+In addition to this AUV work, I have also assisted with the deployment of the temperature arrays, set-up and assembly of ADCP acoustic doppler current profiler (ADCP) units, and diving transects to image coral cover and collect sediment samples.
 Deploying the arrays was quite a project.
-It involved moving 165-foot-long arrays of sensors with data loggers at one end and heavy concrete anchors at the other.
+It involved moving 50-meter-long (165-foot-long) long arrays of sensors with data loggers at one end and heavy concrete anchors at the other.
 Fortunately, we had lots of hands and strong swimmers to help deploy the temperature arrays.
-I have been SCUBA diving for years, but rarely with a mission beyond enjoying the sights.
-Here in Bonaire, we are taking video and photo images of the seafloor to analyze coral type and cover.
-This takes a lot of concentration and an octopus’s arms to handle all the equipment, which in addition to all the normal scuba gear include a compass, a GPS (Global Positioning System) on a float with a reel, and the underwater camera.
-In addition, I am collecting sediment samples for another scientist at the University of Delaware who was not able to join us.
-We were granted a special permit to collect a limited number of samples, as normally the Marine Park is off limits to any such activity.
+I have been scuba diving for years, but rarely with a mission beyond enjoying the sights.

-Hilary on snorkel and Dale on SCUBA deploying the anchors for the BOA array.
-Once the anchors are in position over the site, Dale lets enough air out of the lift bag to allow a slow descent to the seafloor.
+Hilary on snorkel and Dale on scuba deploying the anchors for the BOA array.
+Once the anchors are in position over the site, Dale lets enough air out of the lift bag to allow a slow descent to the sea floor.
 He can control its landing position this way and protect the fragile coral reef.
 Click image for larger view and image credit.

 I have also been working with the University of Delaware Study Abroad group.
-This is a tremendous opportunity for them to get involved with this research, and they have responded with enthusiasm.
-And I must also mention the work that goes into mounting and supporting an expedition like this.
+This is a tremendous opportunity for these students to get involved with this research, and they have responded with enthusiasm.
+I must also mention the work that goes into mounting and supporting an expedition like this.
 During the first week, a huge amount of time and energy went into logistics of getting our gear through customs, meeting with local officials, arranging for boats and dive tanks, and other ground support aspects that are vital but perhaps less romantic than the data collection itself.

 Sign up for the Ocean Explorer E-mail Update List.